beehorf/mathcortex/README.md

 Mathcortex Language  ![alt text](http://mathcortex.com/images/cortexicon.png) =
-MathCortex is a simple lightweight programming language that is designed for doing numerical calculation on web browsers.
+MathCortex is a simple lightweight programming language that is designed for doing numerical calculation on **web browsers**.

 Start using Mathcortex at http://mathcortex.com/.